-- All first-time students enrolled in a degree or certificate program. - Any student who does not initially seek a degree or certificate but who registers for a course that would result in the accumulation of 12 or more credits: - Any transfer student who has not successfully completed a college-level English composition or math course (transcripts required); - Any student electing to take an English writing course or a mathematics course; - Any student electing to take English as a Second Language course.
+- All first-time students enrolled in a degree or certificate program; - Any student who does not initially seek a degree or certificate but who registers for a course that would result in the accumulation of 12 or more credits; - Any transfer student who has not successfully completed a collegelevel English composition or math course (transcripts required); - Any student electing to take an English writing course or a mathematics course; - Any student electing to take English as a Second Language course.

 New students needing the Accuplacer Placement may elect to attend the Accuplacer Preparation Workshop (APW).
-Workshops are held on a walk-in basis in the Center for Academic Progress (CAP).
+Workshops are held on a walk-in basis in the Center for Academic Progress (CAP) in LH-L146 or LH-L151.
 Lab hours are posted on the HCC website.
-The workshop includes a practice test in reading, sentence skills, arithmetic, and algebra.
+The workshop includes a practice test in reading, writing, arithmetic, and algebra.
+Vickie Fabrizio, Testing Specialist, VFabrizio@housatonic.edu, (203) 332-5217, Office LH-L104